python-trio/trio/docs/source/releasing.rst

 * create pull request to ``python-trio/trio``'s "master" branch

-* announce PR on gitter

-   + wait for feedback

-   + fix problems, if any

 * verify that all checks succeeded

-* acknowledge the release PR

-   + or rather, somebody else should do that

-* tag with vVERSION
+* tag with vVERSION, push tag

 * push to PyPI

    + ``python3 setup.py sdist bdist_wheel upload``

+* update version number in the same pull request

+   + add ``+dev`` tag to the end

+* approve and merge the release pull request

 * announce on gitter

-* update version number

-   + add ``+dev`` tag to the end

-* prepare another pull request to "master"

-   + acknowledge it